James Washington (wide receiver)

-James Edward Washington Jr. (born April 2, 1996) is an American football wide receiver who is a free agent.
-He played college football at Oklahoma State, where he won the Fred Biletnikoff Award and named a unanimous All-American in 2017 before being drafted by the Pittsburgh Steelers in the second round of the 2018 NFL Draft.
+James Edward Washington Jr. (born April 2, 1996) is an American professional football wide receiver.
+He played college football for the Oklahoma State Cowboys, winning the Fred Biletnikoff Award and earning unanimous All-American honors in 2017.
+Washington was selected by the Pittsburgh Steelers in the second round of the 2018 NFL draft.
+He has also been a member of the Dallas Cowboys, New York Giants, New Orleans Saints, Indianapolis Colts, and Atlanta Falcons.

-Early years
+Early life

 Washington attended Stamford High School in Stamford, Texas.
-As a senior, he had 73 receptions for 1,331 yards and 24 touchdowns as a receiver and 42 tackles and seven interceptions on defense.
+As a senior, he had 73 receptions for 1,331 yards and 24 touchdowns as a receiver and 42 tackles and seven interceptions on defense, on route to a second straight state championship.
 He committed to Oklahoma State University to play college football.
 Washington also played tennis, basketball and ran track in high school.

 College career

 As a true freshman at Oklahoma State in 2014, Washington played in all 13 games and had 28 receptions for 456 yards and six touchdowns.
 Playing in all 13 games again as a sophomore in 2015 he recorded 53 receptions for 1,087 and 10 touchdowns.
 As a junior in 2016, he had 71 receptions for 1,380 yards and 10 touchdowns.
 He was named Offensive MVP of the 2016 Alamo Bowl after recording nine receptions for 171 yards and a touchdown.
-Washington returned to Oklahoma State for his senior year, rather than enter the 2017 NFL Draft.
-In 2017 Washington won the Biletnikoff Award for the nation's best wide receiver.
+Washington returned to Oklahoma State for his senior year, rather than enter the 2017 NFL draft.
+In 2017, Washington won the Biletnikoff Award for the nation's best wide receiver.